-Fantales are one of my favourite Australian lollies, because who doesn’t love Caramel!
+Fantales are one of my favourite Australian lollies.
+Who doesn’t love Caramel?
 And of course there is all that trivia to learn from the wrappers.

-The good news is that these are pretty easy to replicate by making traditional caramel and dipping it in chocolate.
+If you are outside of Oz, the good news is that these are pretty easy to replicate.
+Just make traditional caramel and dip it in chocolate.
 In my opinion these taste even better than the real thing!

-When making caramel its important to keep in mind how easy it is to burn.
+When making caramel it’s important to keep in mind how easy it is to burn.
 It’s always better to bring the temperature up gradually.
-I personally prefer using an infrared thermometer to a traditional candy thermometer as its easier to use and you can check different parts of the saucepan to see what the hottest and coolest areas are.
+I prefer using an infrared thermometer to a traditional candy thermometer.
+It’s easier to use and you can check different parts of the saucepan to find the hottest and coolest areas.
 This gives you an idea of how quickly the mixture as a whole will heat to the temperature you want.
-But candy thermometers are fine if that’s what you have.
+Candy thermometers are fine if that’s what you have.

 At higher altitudes you will need to reduce the temperature to account for your elevation.

-Note that what is called thickened cream in Australia is known as heavy cream in the U.S. and double cream in the U.K.Print
+Note that what is called thickened cream in Australia is known as heavy cream in the U.S. and double cream in the UK.

 1. Line a square 9 inch by 9 inch pan with baking, or parchment, paper.